Doximity (DOCS)

 AI Analysis | Feedback

-Jeff Tangney co-founded Doximity in 2011.
-Prior to Doximity, he co-founded Epocrates in the late 1990s, a mobile drug and disease guide.
-He led Epocrates to a successful IPO in 2011 and later sold it to Athenahealth for $293 million.
-His professional journey also includes investment banking at Goldman Sachs and consulting and software development at ZS Associates.
-He holds an MBA from Stanford University.
+Jeff Tangney is the Co-Founder, Chief Executive Officer, and Director at Doximity, responsible for the company's vision and strategy.
+Before co-founding Doximity in 2010, he co-founded Epocrates, a mobile medical reference app, where he served as President and Chief Operating Officer.
+Tangney took Epocrates public in 2011 and later sold it to Athenahealth for $293 million.
+His professional background also includes investment banking at Goldman Sachs and consulting and software development at ZS Associates.
+He holds a B.S. in Economics and Math from the University of Wisconsin-Madison and an M.B.A. from the Stanford Graduate School of Business.

 Anna Bryson, Chief Financial Officer

-Anna Bryson joined Doximity in 2017 and was appointed Chief Financial Officer in May 2021.
-Before Doximity, she founded ACB Capital, an investment advisory firm, and served as its CEO from 2012 to 2017.
-She also worked as a bond trader at Royal Bank of Scotland Business from 2011 to 2012.
+Anna Bryson is the Chief Financial Officer at Doximity, overseeing the company's financial strategy and operations.
+She joined Doximity in 2017 and was appointed CFO in May 2021, having previously served as the company's VP of Strategic Finance and Financial Planning and Analysis (FP&A).
+Before Doximity, Bryson founded ACB Capital, an investment advisory firm, and worked as a bond trader at the Royal Bank of Scotland.
 She holds a B.A. and an M.A. in Philosophy, Politics, and Economics from the University of Oxford.

 Jey Balachandran, Chief Technology Officer

-Jey Balachandran is the Chief Technology Officer at Doximity.
-He is responsible for overseeing the company's technological strategy.
-His career includes roles as VP, Architect, and Director of Software Engineering at Doximity.
+Jey Balachandran is the Chief Technology Officer at Doximity, responsible for the company's technological strategy and the robustness of its platform.
+His extensive career at Doximity includes roles as VP, Architect, and Director of Software Engineering.
+He holds a background in Computer Science from the University of Toronto.

 AI Analysis | Feedback